nikolatzotchev/benchmarks/README.md

-This is a repository containing the benchmarks used in my bachelor thesis.
+# Benchmarks for RO-Crate libraries
-# benchmarks done
+This repository contains benchmarks to compare the performance of different RO-Crate libraries.
+They have been crates in the bachelor thesis *A Software Library for Research Data Packaging and Exchange* of Nikola Tzotchev.

-1. single crate performance
+## 1. single crate performance

 These are done in the jupyter notebook named [single_crate_plot](single_crate_plot.ipynb)